charles-typ/starter-academic/content/authors/admin/_index.md

   url: "http://www.yale.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed systems, cloud computing and networking.
+bio: My research interests include distributed systems, memory disaggregation and hardware accelerators.

 # Interests to show in About widget
 interests:
 - Distributed systems
+- Memory disaggregation
+- Hardware accelerators
 - Serverless computing
-- Memory disaggregation
-- Networking

 # Education to show in About widget
 education: